Last Updated on September 21, 2022

-NC 242 between Elizabethtown the highway’s intersection with US 421 is also known as the Meteor Lakes Byway.
+NC 242 between Elizabethtown and the highway’s intersection with US 421 is also known as the Carolina Bay Lakes Byway (formerly the Meteor Lakes Byway).
 The road crosses the Cape Fear River and passes through Bladen Lakes State Forest.

-Aside from the beautiful lakes, the Meteor Lakes Byway takes you through the Turnbull Creek Valley and across the South River.
+Aside from the beautiful lakes, the Carolina Bay Lakes Byway takes you through the Turnbull Creek Valley and across the South River.

 For additional fun, you can combine this road trip along with North Carolina’s Green Swamp Byway.
 Just continue west on NC 242 from Elizabethtown and you’ll meet the Byway east of Bladenboro.
 It runs for about an hour on NC 211 between there and Supply.

 - Distance: 51 miles